mikotoIO/mikoto/README.md

-# Turborepo starter
+# Mikoto

-This is an official Yarn v1 starter turborepo.
+This is the Turborepo setup for Mikoto.

 ## What's inside?